Absences among U.S. airport screeners jump as shutdown drags on

-FILE PHOTO: An employee with the Transportation Security Administration (TSA) checks the documents of a traveler at Reagan National Airport in Washington
+Travelers wait in a security line at Reagan Washington National Airport in Arlington

-WASHINGTON (Reuters) - Unscheduled absences among federal airport security screeners jumped on Sunday as a partial government shutdown that has frozen pay checks moved into its 23rd day.
+WASHINGTON (Reuters) - Unscheduled absences among federal airport security screeners jumped on Sunday, forcing a checkpoint and ticket counter to close in Houston, as a partial government shutdown that has frozen pay checks moved into its 23rd day.

 The Transportation Security Administration (TSA), the agency responsible for airport security screening, said unscheduled absences among its employees rose to 7.7 percent from 5.6 percent on Saturday.
-The rate is more than double the 3.2 percent rate experienced a year ago.
+That is more than double the 3.2 percent rate experienced a year ago.

 The TSA said in a statement on Sunday that security had not been compromised at U.S. airports.